 9. Rosetta Stone Spanish (Latin America)

 The first big purchase we made to help us learn Spanish was the full set of Rosetta Stone.
-At the time, it cost over $600 with taxes and shipping.
-And it is a good tool.
+It was pretty expensive and it is a good tool.
 It makes you reason on sets of images – with no English used at all.
 While that sounds intimidating, it actually works pretty well.

 There are some drawbacks.
 For example, when a color is shown you’ll learn the Spanish word for that color – but depending on your screen settings, you might confuse purple with brown … as we did.

 Price: Depends on how many levels are purchased

 Bottom line: An effective way to build vocabulary.
 Lessons are broken into bite sized pieces.